By Kyle Kavanaugh, Louisiana Tech Assistant Athletic Director/Strategic Communications

 • Tech is now 19-2 when scoring 60 or more points in a game and 12-0 when scoring 70-plus.

 • Tech’s four assists are the second-lowest in a game this season.

 • Over the five-game win streak, Tech has shot better than 40 percent in each game.

-The Lady Techsters will take on Charlotte in the 2022 Heritage Landscape Conference USA Championship to play for an automatic bid in the NCAA tournament.
-Tip-off is set for Saturday, Mar.
-12 at 4:30 p.m.
-CT inside the Ford Center at The Star in Frisco, Texas.
+The Lady Techsters will take on Middle Tennessee at the 2022 Heritage Landscape Conference USA Semifinals.
+Tip-off is set for Friday, Mar.
+11 at 7:00 p.m.
+CT on Court A of the Ford Center at The Star.